SEC halts trade in mysterious $35 billion OTC stock

 "We went public, as virtually all small public companies do, on the over-the-counter market.
 And everything was fine while the stock sold for $5 or $7.50 a share."

-The spike in Neuromama's market value is redolent of the story of Cynk Technology Corp, a company with no assets or revenue whose market cap rose on paper to almost $6 billion in the span of 16 trading days in mid-2014.
+The spike in Neuromama’s market value is redolent of the story of Cynk Technology Corp (CYNK.PK), a company with no assets or revenue whose market cap rose on paper to almost $6 billion in the span of 16 trading days in mid-2014.

 Between June 17 and July 10, 2014, Cynk Technology shares shot from 6 cents apiece to nearly $22, a gain of nearly 22,000 percent, and slipped to $13.90 before trading was suspended.
 When the stock resumed trading on July 25, 2014, it sank hard and fast and regained its status as a penny stock within two days.